All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will GLP-1 medication cure my emotional eating?

-GLP-1 medication will not cure emotional eating, but it can significantly reduce its frequency and intensity by lowering appetite and diminishing the reward value of food.
+GLP-1 medication won't cure emotional eating, but it can significantly reduce its frequency and intensity by lowering appetite and diminishing the reward value of food.
 Think of the medication as creating space for you to develop new coping strategies.
 The work of addressing the emotional patterns is still yours to do, but the medication makes that work much more achievable.

 Why do I still eat emotionally even though I am not hungry on GLP-1?

 Because emotional eating is driven by brain pathways related to emotion and reward, not physical hunger.
 GLP-1 medication primarily targets the hunger and satiety pathways.
-While there is some overlap, the emotional drive to eat can persist even when physical appetite is well-controlled.
+While there's some overlap, the emotional drive to eat can persist even when physical appetite is well-controlled.
 This is why combining medication with psychological strategies produces the best outcomes.

 Can emotional eating come back after stopping GLP-1 medication?